Open Source Conference GW OSCON

 Panel discussions with policy makers and federal agency representatives.

-We are inspired by these leaders of the open source community, from our university, the Washington DC area, and beyond.
+We are inspired by these leaders of the open source community, who will anchor the themes of the OSCON with their keynotes:

 Mariatta Wijaya headshot